ARM-software/Arm-2D/documentation/getting_started_as_an_application_designer.md

-#### 2.7.2 Asynchronose Mode and RTOS support
+#### 2.7.2 Asynchronous Mode and RTOS support

-Arm-2D introduces an asynchronous mode for hardware accelerators and multi-core systems.
-To enable this feature, you can set the macro `__ARM_2D_HAS_ASYNC__` defined in `arm_2d_cfg.h` to `1`.
-If you don't have hardware accelerators, 2D capable DMA (for example, DMAC-350) or dedicated Cortex-M core(s) for 2D graphics, enabling the Asynchronous mode brings no benefits.
+Arm-2D introduces an Asynchronous Mode for hardware accelerators and multi-core systems.
+To enable this feature, please set the macro `__ARM_2D_HAS_ASYNC__` defined in `arm_2d_cfg.h` to `1`.

+**NOTE**: If you have no hardware accelerator, 2D capable DMA (for example, DMAC-350) or dedicated Cortex-M core(s) for 2D graphics, enabling the Asynchronous Mode gains nothing.

-When it is good to enable the asynchronous mode, you have to have RTOS support to take advantage of it.
+When it is good to enable the Asynchronous Mode, you have to have RTOS support also.
 You can enable the RTOS support in RTE as shown in **Figure 2-8**.
-If you cannot find the desired RTOS in the drop list, please select the User Custom and implement the interfaces listed in the source code `arm_2d_helper_rtos_user.c`.
+If you cannot find the desired RTOS helper in the drop list, please choose the User Custom and implement the interface functions listed in the source code `arm_2d_helper_rtos_user.c`.

 **Figure 2-8 Enable RTOS Support in RTE**

 ![EnableRTOSSupportInRTE](./pictures/EnbleRTOSSupportInRTE.png)

-You do **NOT** have to enable the RTOS support in the synchronous mode (`__ARM_2D_HAS_ASYNC__` is `0` ).
-Even so, you can still use a dedicated thread to run the Arm-2D display adapter task (e.g. `disp_adapter0_task()`) and lock the framerate to a desired value.
+**NOTE**: You do **NOT** have to enable any RTOS helper in the Synchronous Mode (`__ARM_2D_HAS_ASYNC__` is `0` ) even if you are using an RTOS.
+Even in the Synchronous Mode, by using an RTOS, you can run arm-2d in a dedicated thread and lock the framerate to a desired value.
 For example:

 ```c
 #ifndef LCD_TARGET_FPS